mpimd-csc/flexiblas/README.md

     Turn `ON`/`OFF` the build of an *Intel MKL* custom library instead of searching for the *MKL* directly.
 This is necessary if you plan to switch between single and multi-threaded *MKL* in your application.
-Turning this option on requires to have the `MKLROOT` environment variable set properly and an *MKL* version >=11.1.
+Turning this option on requires having the `MKLROOT` environment variable set properly and an *MKL* version >=11.1.
 The default is `OFF`.

 * `-DDEV=ON/OFF`

     Configures the build to work only in the build directory.
-In this case **FlexiBLAS** searches in the root of the build directory for its configuration file and the build directory is added to the default library search path.
+In this case, **FlexiBLAS** searches in the root of the build directory for its configuration file and the build directory is added to the default library search path.
 Turning on this option is only useful during the development in order to work independently from an installed **FlexiBLAS**.
 If you plan to